KohaAloha/are-we-flying/docs/index.md

 </figure>

-But it will look wrong pretty much all the time because the plane isn't facing the right direction, so let's fix that with some CSS:
+But, uh, it will look wrong pretty much all the time because the plane isn't facing the right direction...
+So let's fix that with some CSS:

 ```css
 #plane-icon {